peter88213/nv_templates/README.md

 ## Download and install

----
+> [!NOTE]

-**Note**
+> The plugin comes with sample templates which are automatically

-The plugin comes with sample templates which are automatically copied into the *templates* folder of the *novelibre* installation.
+> copied into the *templates* folder of the *novelibre* installation.
-Existing files are overwritten.
-So if you customize your templates, better rename them.
+> Existing files are overwritten.
+So if you customize your templates,

----
+> better rename them.

 ### Default: Executable Python zip archive